edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

+- logging: print a very visible error if some asset failed to load due to syntax error, etc.
 - logging: suppress "unknown item" log errors about wild seeds and other purposely ignored items.
 Instead have 1 log entry with the list of all ignored items that were searched for, and another log entry for ignored items that weren't found (to detect typos in config.ignoredItems, etc.).
 - gather status effects for food and other consumables.
 - automatically gather information of which biomes have which ores (and at which tier).